bugcrowd/templates/submissions/description/server_security_misconfiguration/mail_server_misconfiguration/email_spoofing_on_non_email_domain/template.md

-# Email Spoofing on Non-Email Domain

-## Overview of the Vulnerability

 Email spoofing is an attack that modifies email headers to send emails on behalf of a domain.
 It is commonly used in phishing and spam campaigns to appear as if the emails originate from a legitimate source.
 A misconfiguration of this non-email domain enables an attacker to spoof the name of a domain and send spoofed emails on its behalf.

 ## Business Impact